MoarTube/MoarTube-Client/README.md

 ## Prerequisites

-Choose any one of the following to set up your client.
+Observe the corresponding prerequisite for your installation method.

 ### npm
 If you're using npm to install the software, make sure that [Node.js and npm](https://nodejs.org/en) is installed on your machine.